Michigan v. Bryant: Background

 At trial, the officers testified about what Covington said.
 Bryant was found guilty of murder.
-The testimony of the officers was challenged as a testimonial hearsay.
+The testimony of the officers was challenged by Bryant's legal counsel as testimonial hearsay.
+The State's position was that Covington's statements would be considered "excited utterances," one exception to the rule against hearsay, and therefore the officers could testify to what Covington said.
 Ultimately, the Michigan Supreme Court reversed Bryant's conviction, holding that the Sixth Amendment's Confrontation Clause, as explained in Crawford v.
 Washington (2004), rendered Covington's statements inadmissible testimonial hearsay.

-Opinion of the Court and Scalia's dissent
+Opinion of the Court

-The United States Supreme Court reversed the Michigan Supreme Court's ruling, and held that the victim's statements were not testimonial and that they were properly admitted at trial.
-The test the court used was the primary purpose test.
+The United States Supreme Court reversed and remanded the Michigan Supreme Court's ruling, and held that the victim's statements were not testimonial hearsay, meaning the Confrontation Clause did not bar the admission of the evidence.
+The Supreme Court remanded the case back to Michigan courts to decide whether the statements were otherwise permissible under state hearsay rules.
+The test the court relied on was the primary purpose test.
 That test draws a distinction between statements made to the authorities that are aimed at gathering facts for the purpose of prosecution versus statements made because there is an ongoing emergency.

+Scalia's Dissent

-In Justice Antonin Scalia's dissent, he criticized the majority opinion for adopting "a test that looks to the purposes of both the police and the declarant."
+In Justice Antonin Scalia's dissent, he criticized the majority opinion for distorting the "Confrontation Clause jurisprudence" and leaving the clause in "shambles."
 Scalia stated that for a statement to be "testimonial", the declarant must have intended that the statement be "a solemn declaration rather than an unconsidered or offhand remark," and therefore the investigator's intent was irrelevant.